 Click here to PIN Perfect Hibiscus Margaritas!

-To make hibiscus margaritas, first make a batch of the syrup.
 All you do is steep the flowers in boiling water for about 1/2 hour.
 Then strain and stir in honey or sugar to dissolve.
-Ta da!

 About hibiscus flowers: